ehtic101/ehtic101/README.md

 - 👋 Hi, I’m @ehtic101
 - 👀 I’m interested in ...
 Python
 - 🌱 I’m currently learning ...
 JavaScript
 - 💞️ I’m looking to collaborate on ...
-BYJU'S
 - 📫 How to reach me ... ellen.nat2017@gmail.com

 <!---